HaxeFoundation/haxe-evolution/README.md

 * The last edit to a proposal was made at least two weeks ago;
 * The last message in the discussion was posted at least two weeks ago.

-To start the voting process the author should post a comment:
+To start the voting process the author should post the comment:

 > Request for voting.

-Additionally author can tag voters in this comment to draw their attention ([example](https://github.com/HaxeFoundation/haxe-evolution/pull/48#issuecomment-412341110)).
+Additionally, the author can tag voters in this comment to draw their attention ([example](https://github.com/HaxeFoundation/haxe-evolution/pull/48#issuecomment-412341110)).

-After this comment is posted the discussion will be locked by any Haxe Foundation member with the write access to the haxe-evolution repository.
+After this comment is posted the discussion will be locked by any Haxe Foundation member with write access to the haxe-evolution repository.
 From that point only voters will be able to post comments to the discussion.